damonspencerroberts/chillipharm-ruby-tech-test/README.md

 ## Submission

-Fork this repository and submit a link to a private repository with your work, accessible to the Github user `jasonsof`.
+Fork this repository and submit a link to a private repository with your work, accessible to the Github user `wosborne`.
 Alternatively, send a bundled repository showing your commit history using `git bundle create <yourname>.bundle --all --branches`